What causes balance problems and dizziness after a brain injury?

 low blood pressure

 medication side effects.

 It is helpful to have a detailed list of all symptoms for the doctor or rehabilitation team.
-This includes what the person was doing at the time the symptoms appeared, what was happening, and the time of day.
-A list of medication is also important.
+This includes what the person was doing at the time the symptoms appeared, what was happening, and the time of day, as well as a list of medication.

 Treatment depends on the nature of the balance disorder, and if a specific cause can be identified.
 If the specific cause is treatable, then that is the best option.
 Some conditions can be improved with dietary changes such as reducing salt, caffeine, nicotine or alcohol.